Sort | Set in Order | Shine | Standardize | Sustain

 Use this tool at the gemba — the actual place where work happens — not from a desk or from memory.
 Conduct an audit when launching a new 5S program, on a regular cadence (weekly for new programs, monthly for mature ones) to track drift, after a kaizen event to confirm improvements held, or whenever a team feels their workplace is slipping.

 Because 5S is the foundation that makes other lean tools possible, a strong 5S score typically precedes success with standardized work, visual management, and TPM.
+New to the method?
+The 5S visual guide walks all five steps on one real workstation before you score your own.

 The overall score is the average of all scored items on a 0–5 scale.
 The per-category scores show which of the five S's is strongest and weakest.
 The radar chart makes the balance visible at a glance — a lopsided shape means the program is uneven, and the weakest S will drag the others down over time.
 Watch the Sustain score closely; it predicts whether the other gains will hold.